 - Don't put your baby to sleep with a bottle.
-The milk or juice that pools in the mouth will bathe teeth in sugars on which bacteria feed.
-Juice and soda contain fructose and milk contains lactose.
+The milk or juice that pools in the mouth will bathe teeth in the sugars on which bacteria feed.

-- Before their teeth grow in, get your baby accustomed to regular oral care by wiping the gums twice a day with a clean, soft, thin cloth, such as a handkerchief.
+- Before their teeth grow in, get your baby accustomed to regular oral care by wiping their gums twice per day with a clean, soft, thin cloth, such as a handkerchief.

-- After the teeth erupt, switch to a baby toothbrush moistened with water.
+- After your baby’s teeth erupt, switch to a baby toothbrush moistened with water.
 Don't use toothpaste until your child is old enough to spit it out.
-Swallowing toothpaste while the teeth are developing can cause a condition called fluorosis.
-This causes the teeth to look mottled or grainy from absorbing too much fluoride.
+Swallowing toothpaste while their teeth are developing can cause a condition called fluorosis, which occurs from absorbing too much fluoride and causes their teeth to look mottled or grainy.

 Women have different dental concerns during various life stages.